cloudmesh/classes/docs/source/i524/technologies.rst

 57. Oracle PGX
 58. GraphLab

-    :cite: ‘www- GraphLab’ is a graph-based, distributed computation, high performance framework for machine learning written in C++.
+    :cite:`www- GraphLab` is a graph-based, distributed computation, high performance framework for machine learning written in C++.
 It is an open source project started by Prof. Carlos Guestrin of Carnegie Mellon University in 2009, designed considering the